johnalanbrook/prosperon/docs/game.md

-# Yugine
+# Primum

-The yugine essentially is made of a sequence of levels.
-Levels can be nested, they can be streamed in, or loaded one at a time.
-Levels are made of levels.

-Different "modes" of using the engine has unique sequences of level loading orders.
-Each level has an associated script file.
-Level loading functions call the script file, as well as the level file.
-The level file can be considered to be a container of objects that the associated script file can access.

-* Game start
-  1. Engine scripts
+Games are made of entities.
+Entities are made of components.
+Components can be thought of as properties that entities poses; entities are a collection of components.
+Components include things like drawables (textures, sprites), physical colliders, and more.

+Entities can have control of other entities, in which case the one in control is the 'master' and the controlee the 'padawan'.
+When a master moves or rotates, all padawans move and rotate with it.

+The first and most masterful entity is the Primum.
+The Primum has no components, and its rotation and position are zero.
+It defines the center of the game.

+## Scripting

+There are a number of script hooks which are ran at particular times of engine loading.
+When a game starts ...
-  2. config.js
+ - config.js
-  3. game.lvl & game.js
+ - game.js

-* Editor
-  1. Engine scripts
+When the editor starts ...
+ - editorconfig.js

+F5 can be pressed in the editor to test the game.
+In that case ...
-  2. config.js
+ - config.js
-  3. editor.js

-* Editor play
-  * F5 debug.lvl.
-Used for custom debug level testing.
-If doesn't exist, game.lvl is loaded.
-  * F6 game.lvl
-  * F7 Currently edited level
+ - debug.js

+And when play mode is left ...
+  - dbgret.js

-## Playing, editing, debugging
+## Ur-types

-Playing is playing your game.
-Controls are what are specified for your game.

-In debug builds, additional debug controls are available.
-For example, F12 brings up GUI debug boxes.
-C-M-f puts you into a flying camera mode, without pausing your game.

-The game can be paused to edit it.
-Most editor controls are available here, all of them essentially except for loading new levels, clearing the level, etc. An object can be clicked on and edited, objects can be moved, etc.

-A prefab can be opened up to edit on its own, without breaking the currently played level.

-In edit mode, there are no running scripts; only editing them.
+Ur-types are what are loaded into the game world.
+They are templates for creating entities.
+Ur-types are defined by providing the engine with .jso files.

+If you have a 'enemy.jso' file, then on game start you can spawn an enemy via 'Primum.spawn(ur.enemy)'.
+The 'ur' object holds all ur-types the game knows about.

+Ur-types are loaded on demand, or can be preloaded with 'prototypes.generate_ur()'.

-## The ECS system
+## The ECS system, revisited

-There are two distinct items in the Primum Machina: the Entity, and the Component.
+There are two distinct items in the Primum: the Entity, and the Component.
 Components give qualities to Entities.
 An Entity is any real, tangible thing in the universe, and so every entity has a position.
 Components do not necessarily have a position; they can be things like the image that draws where the entity is located, and colliders that allow the entity to respond with the world.

 ### Components
 The most "bare metal" are the components.
 These are essentially hooks into the engine that tell it how to do particular things.
 For example, to render a sprite, Javascript does no rendering, but rather tells the engine to create an image and render it in a particular spot.
 Javascript does the accounting to make or destroy the sprite as needed - but besides that initial startup, no scripting is done.